savonet/blog/_posts/2023-10-20-a-better-liquidsoap-developer-experience.md

 ## Github

 A big part of this work was to, finally, get syntax highlighting on github, to help making pull requests, issues and conversations more readable.
 However, the [pull request to add liquidsoap support](https://github.com/github-linguist/linguist/pull/6565) seems to be stuck for now until we can prove that enough people do use the language (which we already know!).
-If you have some liquidsoap scripts you are using, please feel free to push the to github!
+If you have some liquidsoap scripts you are using, please feel free to push them to github!

 ![giphy](https://github.com/savonet/blog/assets/871060/8a2cafde-da5c-4f27-846b-6d194e90d99d)